FernandoSchett/studies_material/README.md

 ## About 🤔:

+**A lot of material here isn't mine, do not use then without without permission from the original creators.**

 This is where I store all my study materials and references related to programming and engineering andcomputer science, with a primary focus on my college coursework.
 Here, you'll find a collection of resources that I've gathered and organized to aid my learning journey.

 This repository serves as a central hub for my educational materials, allowing me to access them conveniently whenever I need to review or expand my knowledge.
 From coding examples and project prototypes to insightful articles and tutorials, everything relevant to my studies can be found here.